appium/appium-flutter-driver/README.md

 - Input texts https://github.com/appium/appium-flutter-driver/issues/417
 - Looks hanging in `click` https://github.com/appium/appium-flutter-driver/issues/181#issuecomment-1323684510
     - `flutter:setFrameSync` may help
-- `flutter:waitFor` would help to handle "an element does not exist/is not enabled" behavior. [exmaple issue](https://github.com/appium/appium-flutter-driver/issues/693)
+- `flutter:waitFor` would help to handle "an element does not exist/is not enabled" behavior. [example issue](https://github.com/appium/appium-flutter-driver/issues/693)
 - Appium Inspector does not work with FLUTTER context
 - `enableFlutterDriverExtension()` must be called before calling `WidgetsFlutterBinding.ensureInitialized` to avoid `Binding is already initialized to WidgetsFlutterBinding` error which could cause `"ext.flutter.driver" is not found in "extensionRPCs"` error. [issue](https://github.com/appium/appium-flutter-driver/issues/756)